iwatkot/maps4fs/README.md

 Here's the list of the advanced settings:

 - DEM multiplier: the height of the map is multiplied by this value.
-So the DEM map is just a 16-bit grayscale image, which means that the maximum avaiable value there is 65535, while the actual difference between the deepest and the highest point on Earth is about 20 km.
-Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the DEM file and the heightScale paramter in [docs](docs/dem.md).
+So the DEM map is just a 16-bit grayscale image, which means that the maximum available value there is 65535, while the actual difference between the deepest and the highest point on Earth is about 20 km.
+Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the DEM file and the heightScale parameter in [docs](docs/dem.md).
 By default, it's set to 1.

 - DEM Blur radius: the radius of the Gaussian blur filter applied to the DEM map.
 By default, it's set to 21.
 This filter just makes the DEM map smoother, so the height transitions will be more natural.
-You can set it to 1 to disable the filter, but it will result as a Minecraft-like map.
+You can set it to 1 to disable the filter, but it will result in a Minecraft-like map.

 - DEM Plateau height: this value will be added to each pixel of the DEM image, making it "higher".
-It's useful when you want to add some negative heights on the map, which appears to be in a "low" place.
+It's useful when you want to add some negative heights on the map, that appear to be in a "low" place.
 By default, it's set to 0.

 ## Resources
-In this section you'll find a list of the resources that you need to create a map for the Farming Simulator.<br>
+In this section, you'll find a list of the resources that you need to create a map for the Farming Simulator.<br>
 To create a basic map, you only need the Giants Editor.
 But if you want to create a background terrain - the world around the map, so it won't look like it's floating in the void - you also need Blender and the Blender Exporter Plugins.
 To create realistic textures for the background terrain, the QGIS is required to obtain high-resolution satellite images.<br>

 1. [Giants Editor](https://gdn.giants-software.com/downloads.php) - the official tool for creating maps for the Farming Simulator.